Property (T) for Banach algebras: Introduction

 This paper is organized as follows.
 Chapter 2 contains preliminaries on actions of Banach algebras, multiplier algebras, symmetrized pseudofunction algebras as well as property $(\mathrm{T}_{\mathcal{E}})$ for actions of groups on Banach spaces.
-In chapter 3 we define (weak) property $(\mathrm{T}_{\mathcal{E}})$ for Banach algebras associated with a family of Banach spaces $\mathcal E$.
-Moreover we prove Theorem \ref{thm A} and its implications Corollary \ref{cor B} and Corollary \ref{cor C}.
+In chapter 3 we prove Theorem \ref{thm A} and its implications Corollary \ref{cor B} and Corollary \ref{cor C}.
 In chapter 4 we prove Theorem \ref{thm C}.
 Further, we show that weak property $(\mathrm{T}_{SL^p})$ is stronger than property $(\mathrm{T}_{L^p})$ for discrete groups.

-\paragraph{Acknowledgements} The second named author was supported by Knut and Alice Wallenberg foundation through grant number 31001288.

-We thank the organizers of the workshop on $C^*$-algebras and geometry of semigroups and groups held at the University of Oslo, where the initial ideas were discussed.

-We are grateful to Nadia Larsen, Tim de Laat, Christopher Phillips, Mikael de la Salle and Alain Valette for comments on an earlier draft of this paper.
-The first named author thanks Nadia Larsen for many discussions and Mikael de la Salle for his insightful questions and suggestions and for discussions on subtleties in the different versions of property $(\mathrm{T}_{\mathcal{E}})$ for groups.